-The continued uncertainty has raised fears of wider unrest in the East African nation, where hundreds were killed in post-election violence between 2007 and 2008.
+The continued uncertainty has raised fears of wider unrest in the east African nation, which has suffered bloody election-related violence in the past, particularly in 2007-08.

 Last week, the government called for a ban on demonstrations in the central business districts of Kenya’s three main cities – the capital Nairobi, Mombasa and Kisumu – citing security fears.